vinspdb/LEGOLAS/README.md

 **The repository contains code referred to the work:**

-*Vincenzo Pasquadibisceglie, Vito Recchia, Annalisa Appice, Donato Malerba and Giuseppe Fiameni*
+*Vincenzo Pasquadibisceglie, Annalisa Appice, Donato Malerba and Giuseppe Fiameni*

 [*Leveraging a Large Language Model to Predict Hospital Admissions of Emergency Department Patients*]